 Spring bursts forth with glorious color and freshness that invigorates the senses.
 Damp soil heaves and releases urging dormant perennials awake.
-These are the signs that it’s time to pull out the seeds gathered from last year’s favorite fruits and vegetables and get back to work.
+These are the signs that it’s time to pull out the seeds gathered from last year’s favorite fruits and vegetables and get back to work on our organic gardening.
+Below we will learn how to make worm compost and seed starting mix!

 The weeks of sun-drenched days in the garden hold great potential for the one who prepares their plants well in advance.
 Nothing can be more true of that early preparation than using a worm compost seed starting mix to nurture the very seeds that will bring forth new plants for texture, flavor, and fragrance in your landscape this year.